 Priority will be given to young people who live or attend school in the Tuggeranong region.
 Equitable access is important to us, and we will do our best to accommodate all eligible young people.

 Applicants will be contacted in the last week of the school holidays with the outcome of their application.
 Successful applicants must complete a more comprehensive membership form to give additional information and consent.
 If we cannot offer a place, the young person will be added to a waiting list and contacted if a spot becomes available.

 Ph: 6185 2090 or 0400 300 781

 Pyouth@ywca-canberra.org.auostal address: Mura Lanyon Youth and Community Centre: 22 Sidney Nolan Street, Conder ACT, 2906

 To find out more about becoming a Clubhouse partner contact email@example.com

-The Youth Centre is open to all young people between the ages of 10 to 25.
-In this space you can chat with youth workers, use computers with free internet, play X-box or watch a movie, play a game of pool, or just hang out with friends.
+The Youth Centre is open to all young people age 10 to 25.
+In this space, you can chat with youth workers, use computers with free internet, play X-box or watch a movie, use our recording studio, play a game of pool, or just hang out with friends.

 YWCA Canberra Youth Programs connects with young people organically in the community to engage with socially and to support connections to other community services.